Tuesday, September 10, 2024

 • The agents can sense distance to objects, walls, and other agents around them using a lidar-like sensor.

-At any given time step, the agents are given a summary of what is visible at what distance at that point (rather than, say, getting an image and having to deduce from the pixels what objects are where), or at least I believe this is what the blog post means by "Agents use an entity-centric state-based representation of the world" From this, each agent produces a stream of actions: move, grab an object and lock an object (which prevents other agents from moving it).
+At any given time step, the agents are given a summary of what is visible at what distance at that time (rather than, say, getting an image and having to deduce from the pixels what objects are where), or at least I believe this is what the blog post means by "Agents use an entity-centric state-based representation of the world" From this, each agent produces a stream of actions: move, grab an object or lock an object (which prevents other agents from moving it).

 In between the stream of inputs and the actions taken at a particular timestep is a neural network which is trained to extract the important parts from the input stream and turn them into actions.
 This neural network is trained based on the results of millions of simulated games of hide-and-seek, but it's static for any particular game.
 In some sense, it's encoding a memory of what happened in all the games it's been trained on -- producing this particular stream of actions in response to this particular stream of input resulted in success or failure, times many millions -- but it's not encoding anything about the current game.